hunterjm/stagg/README.md

 - Some teamPlacement props are 0
 - Scrape isolated summary for each match with `start=(startTime-1)*1000, end=(endTime-1)*1000`
 - Alert/Logs to notify when the API returns a field we current don't include or ignore

-#### Republish

-- Set all packages to empty with no deps
-- Unpublish all packages
-- Create new repo
-- Republish
-- Testing and error reporting